AIDC AT-3

-The AIDC AT-3 Tzu Chung (自強 (Zìqiáng); "Self Reliance") is an advanced jet trainer operated by the Republic of China Air Force (ROCAF).
+The AIDC AT-3 Tzu Chung (Zìqiáng Hào Gāojí Jiàoliàn—Qīng Gōngjījī (Tzu4-ch'iang2 Hao4 Kao1-chi2 Chiao4-lien4–Ch'ing1 Kung1-chi1-chi1, 自強號高級教練—輕攻擊機, Self Reliance Type Advanced Trainer—Light Attack Aircraft)) is an advanced jet trainer and former light attack aircraft operated by the Republic of China Air Force (ROCAF).
 A total of sixty-two aircraft were manufactured by the Aerospace Industrial Development Corporation of Taiwan in collaboration with American aircraft manufacturer Northrop between 1984 and 1990.
 Two A-3 single-seat attack version were also built.

 Design and development

 Design of the advanced jet trainer began in 1975 with a conventional low-wing configuration with a tricycle undercarriage, tandem seat cockpit, and twin turbofans mounted in nacelles on either side of the fuselage.
 After the design was approved in 1978, two prototypes were produced.
 The first aircraft rolled out on 17 July 1980 and made its maiden flight on 16 September 1980.
 Further evaluation resulted in a contract for 60 AT-3As for the ROCAF.

 The AT-3 is a low-wing monoplane with a straight wing and a conventional slab tailplane.
 The AT-3 has five weapon mounts (one centerline, two inboard underwing, two outboard underwing) and wingtip launch rails.
 There are two Zero-zero Martin-Baker 10 ejection seats in the tandem dual-control cockpit of production models.
 The rear seat (the Instructor position) is elevated 30 cm to allow better over-the-nose visibility.
 There's a rarely used small bomb bay feature in the aircraft, now mostly holding an auxiliary fuel tank.
 AT-3 has two Honeywell/Garrett TFE731-2-2L non-afterburning turbofan engines, producing a total thrust of 3178 kg (31.1 kN; 7000 lb).
 It is able to carry various size iron bombs, rocket pods, AIM-9 Sidewinder missiles and locally produced TC-1 IR Air-to-air missiles.